oceanprotocol-archive/OEPs/13/README.md

 ![Registering a new Actor](images/ACT.001.png "ACT.001")

 In the above diagram the Agent and the Account Manager capabilities are implemented in the AGENT scope.
+No information is going through the Decentralized VM.
 The registering of a new Actor involves the following implementations:

 #### Ocean Agent API